Tile layers are useful when you need to expose a map or layer on the web for the visualization of relatively static data.

 A service definition file (.sd) is an archive of the source data or references to the source data that is needed to generate the cache.

 Use a service definition file to publish a hosted tile layer when you want ArcGIS Online to generate the layer's cache.
-The source data is copied to ArcGIS Online, so you can choose to generate cached tiles for the desired scale levels in ArcGIS Online whenever needed.
+The source data is copied to ArcGIS Online, so you can generate cached tiles for the desired scale levels in ArcGIS Online whenever needed.

 Once you publish the hosted tile layer, edits to the source data cannot be used to update the tile layer.